Azure/osdu-developer/README.md

 ## Guiding Principles

-This development approach focuses on the following principles from the Microsoft [Azure Well-Architected Framework](https://learn.microsoft.com/en-us/azure/well-architected/what-is-well-architected-framework).
+This development approach focuses on the following principles from Microsoft's [Azure Well-Architected Framework](https://learn.microsoft.com/en-us/azure/well-architected/what-is-well-architected-framework).
 It is intended for development purposes and is not recommended for production scenarios, nor does it come with any official support.

 1. **Cost Optimization** -- Creating a cost-effective solution while balancing security.